marcelbohland/Google-Android-Suggestions/README.md

 4. Implement The API to your activity into onCreate

-5. Implement the project licence into your app
+5. Implement the project licence into your app (Lizenz-angeben)

- Copyright OpenSearch Webbrowser by Marcel Bohland 2019

 If you find any problems of this project then please contact us at opensearchapp@gmail.com If you have any legal claims of this project then please contact us at opensearchapp@gmail.com,